São Nicolau Creole

 São Nicolau Creole is the variant of Cape Verdean Creole spoken mainly in the São Nicolau Island of Cape Verde.
 It belongs to the Barlavento Creoles branch.
-The speakers of this form of Cape Verdean Creole are 15,000 and it is the fifth most spoken form of Creole in the language.
 Literature is rarely recorded but the form of the Capeverdean Creole has been recorded in music.

 Characteristics

 Besides the main characteristics of Barlavento Creoles the São Nicolau Creole has also the following ones: